-- Keep a live (human) agent handy.
+- Keep a live agent handy.
 Implementing a perfect self-service loop takes time.
 Defining fallback rules for your self-service help.
-For example, if your bot/conversational IVR doesn’t understand the customer request after o1-2 tries, it should immediately connect to a live agent.
+For example, if your bot/conversational IVR doesn’t understand customer requests after o1-2 tries, it should immediately connect to a live agent.

-- Ensure that it’s self-learning.
+- Create a self-learning system.
 An AI-powered bot will learn from its mistakes.
 For example, if the caller wants to know how to fix a product and the bot connects it to the wrong resource, they will express some dissatisfaction.
-For that moment, the bot will divert to a live agent and this agent will connect to the correct resource.
-Meanwhile, in the background, your bot will learn from this mistake, and next time connect the user to the right resource.
+The bot can divert to a live agent.
+The live agent will connect to the correct resource, and the bot will learn from this mistake, and next time connect the user to the right resource.

 (Also Read: Guidelines for Implementing Self Service)